zwacky/goodreads-profile-workflow/README.md

 ### How to use
 - Go to your repository
 - Add the following section to your **README.md** file, you can give whatever title you want.
 Just make sure that you use `<!-- GOODREADS-LIST:START --><!-- GOODREADS-LIST:END -->` in your readme.
-The workflow will replace this comment with the actual blog post list:
+The workflow will replace this comment with the actual list of currently reading books:

 ```markdown
 ### Books I'm currently reading